Selina Meyer: Fictional biography

-In 2019, she begins running a fierce campaign against Representative Jonah Ryan of New Hampshire (a former member of Meyer's staff), Tom James, and Nevada Governor Buddy Calhoun.
+In 2019, she begins running a fierce campaign against Jonah Ryan, Tom James, and Nevada Governor Buddy Calhoun.
 In trying to attract large-scale fundraisers, she inadvertently influences Senator Kemi Talbot to run as well.
 She enlists much of her old team, with the notable addition of her campaign manager Keith Quinn, who has suspicious ties to the Chinese government.
 During the first primary debate, she creates the slogan "Man Up!" in response to Senator Talbot; also, it comes to light that her ex-husband Andrew committed several crimes, such as embezzlement, with funds from The Meyer Fund.
 Though Meyer loses Iowa, she wins New Hampshire; however in South Carolina she faces a demographic disadvantage.
 She enlists the help of the Chinese government with the help of Quinn, who uses voter suppression techniques in African-American neighbourhoods in the state, leading to her victory.
 Quinn also orders Andrew's murder; it is hinted at throughout the latter half of the season that Andrew survived.
 Meyer, on a trip to Norway to receive recognition from the Nobel Committee for her work in Tibet, receives an extradition warrant from the International Criminal Court for war crimes after it is revealed that as President she had ordered a drone strike on a wedding in Pakistan.
-She escapes with the help of Murman Shalikashvili, one of the candidates in the Georgian election; she also has immense American support before the revelation that the drone strike killed an elephant.
+She escapes with the help of Murman Shalikashvili, the dictatorial President of Georgia; she also has immense American support before the revelation that the drone strike killed an elephant.